 Note: This is one of the few times I am straying from my typical Young Adult book reviews to review this book, and the rest of the series.
 This is not a book I would recommend to YA audiences, as it is deals with mature content for adult readers.

-Note: This post reviews the second book of The Girl From Everywhere Series.
-You may like to read the first book in the series, The Girl From Everywhere, before reading this review.
+Additional note: This post reviews the second book of the Outlander series.
+You may like to read the first book in the series, Outlander, before reading this review.

 Click on the links below to get your copy of this book and the others in its series: